AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 debug2: host key algorithms: ssh-rsa,rsa-sha2-512,rsa-sha2-256,ecdsa-sha2-nistp256,ssh-ed25519
 ```

 In this case, the server is telling the client that it prefers to use the `ssh-rsa` host key algorithm, but will also use numerous others.
-This is the server reporting to the client what options the client has to choose from.
+This is the server reporting to the client what options it has to choose from.
 A bit later on, we can then see the client printing the choices it ultimately made.
-Given the list of available options it received from the server and its own preferences, the host key algorithm that the client most strongly that is also acceptable to this specific server is `ecdsa-sha2-nistp256`.
-We see this in the following line of debugging output during the `ssh` connection process:
+Given the list of available options it received from the server and its own preferences, the host key algorithm that the client most strongly preferred that is also acceptable to this specific server is `ecdsa-sha2-nistp256`:

 ```
 debug1: kex: host key algorithm: ecdsa-sha2-nistp256